 Jesus said to them: "As the Father has loved me, so I have loved you; abide in my love.
 If you keep my commandments, you will abide in my love, just as I have kept my Father's commandments and abide in his love.
 I have said these things to you so that my joy may be in you, and that your joy may be complete."

-The Bible offers two lines of advice on this point: 1.
-We must never deny the presence of the Holy Spirit wherever kindness, patience and self-sacrifice for the sake of others are manifestly present.
-These are gifts of the Spirit, no matter what misconceptions may also lodge in the same person.
-The household of Cornelius may have still clung to many pagan, superstitious ideas.
-Yet, Peter allowed their baptism immediately.
-2. The other piece of advice comes from the Council of Jerusalem.
-The gentile converts must respect some deeply embedded sensitivities of their (Jewish-)Christian brethren, procedures all somehow related to blood: not to marry with close relatives; not to consume blood directly, or indirectly in the case of animals improperly butchered; and not to buy meat that had been offered to pagan gods.
-Both sides were asked to make concessions for the sake of others.
-Conversion does not consist only in doctrine; it is a reconciliation with a family where Jesus is the head.
+On this point the Bible offers two lines of advice: 1.
+We must not deny the presence of the Spirit wherever honesty and goodwill to others are manifestly present.
+This was St Peter’s position.
+2. The other guideline comes from the Council of Jerusalem.
+The gentile converts were asked to respect deeply held sensitivities of their Jewish-Christian brethren.
+They must not use blood as food, nor marry with close relatives, nor eat any meat that had been sacrificed to pagan gods.
+Both sides were to make concessions to accommodate the others.
+Conversion does not consist only in accepting a doctrine as true; it is joining with a living family, where Jesus is the head.